Want to Stop Smoking?

 NHS Choices suggest eight practical, quick and simple steps you can take straight away to quit smoking

-1. Talk to your GP
+1. Talk to One-You East Sussex

 2. Join an NHS Stop Smoking Service

 The NHS has stop smoking services staffed by trained stop smoking advisers all over the country in a range of venues at times to suit you.